kg4zow/jms1.info/src/pgp/ssh-pgp-agent.md

 #### Debian, Ubuntu, etc.

-I'm using Xubuntu 18.04 on a few workstations at home.
+I *used to* use Xubuntu 18.04 on a few workstations at home, I'm using Debian 12 now.
+The commands which install the software are the same.

 The commands I use to configure SSH to use `gpg-agent` on these machines are...

 ```
 sudo apt install scdaemon gpg-agent